 There is a lot more work, but we can’t accomplish any of this without you.

-“Baltic Truth” is concluding another year of filming, making an impact to Holocaust education around the world like never before.
+“Baltic Truth” is at the finish line of production, making an impact on Holocaust education around the world like never before.
 We couldn’t have achieved what we have done without your generous support.

-To continue filming and editing in time for the 2020 Jewish Film Festivals around the globe and to expand our cinematographic impact to combat the many challenges facing WW2 history and Holocaust education today, “Baltic Truth” needs your continued support.
+To continue editing and getting "Baltic Truth" ready in time for the 2022 Film Festivals around the globe and to expand our cinematographic impact to combat the many challenges facing WW2 history and Holocaust education today, “Baltic Truth” needs your continued support.

 Please consider supporting this important documentary via 501 c 3